Stock market today: Wall Street claws back some of its losses from earlier in the week

 Other reports on the economy were mixed Thursday.
 One showed manufacturing in the mid-Atlantic region is contracting by more than economists expected.
 Another said homebuilders broke ground on more projects last month than economists expected, even if it was weaker than November’s level.

-Stocks of homebuilders ticked higher following the report, including a 0.5% rise for D.R.
-Horton and 0.9% climb for Lennar.
+Stocks of homebuilders were mixed following the report, including a 0.7% slip for D.R.
+Horton and 3.2% climb for Beazer Homes.

 In stock markets abroad, indexes rose across much of Europe and Asia to trim their losses for the week so far.